-• A lesson in a dual control car
+• A lesson in a dual control Land Rover Discovery

-• Drive a 4 wheel drive Can-Am Traxter vehicle and a reverse steer Land Rover
+• Drive a a reverse steer Land Rover and/or a Can-Am Traxter

-• Finish the day with a Quad Bike Safari or an Apache Rally Car experience
+• Finish the day with a Quad Bike Safari or an Apache Rally Car (depending on the weather)

 What Can I Expect

 It's a case of foot to the floor and cars galore on this junior off road day!
-This off roading adventure is perfect for any child wanting to launch themselves head first into the sort of 4x4ing shenanigans that await when far away from the public roads.
+This off roading adventure in Kent is perfect for any child wanting to launch themselves head first into a world of 4x4ing shenanigans far away from the public roads.

-The venue for this teen adventure is a 200 acre farm in Kent.
-That means youngsters can make as much noise as they like all day long, as no-one will be able to hear.
-So whether it's hollers of delight, or the sound of the engine revving, it's all OK here at this top-class offroading centre.
+The venue for this teen adventure is a 200 acre farm near West Malling.
+Youngsters can make as much noise as they like all day long, as no-one will be able to hear.
+So whether it's hollers of delight, or the sound of the engine revving, it's all OK here.

 What vehicles will the lucky children be getting their mitts on?
 Well, the answer is a whole load of 'em!
-To get juniors comfortable in the driving seat, the sessions all start with a spin around the paddock area as a sort of driving lesson.
-This means they've got time to get used to the controls on the flat - and in case you're wondering, yes the cars are all dual-control.
+To get juniors comfortable in the driving seat, the sessions all start with a spin around the paddock in a dual-controlled Land Rover as a driving lesson, giving time to get used to the controls on the flat.

-As confidence grows, it's time to hop into one of the centre's Land Rovers (and everyone knows Landys are the best when it comes to off road jaunts) to hit the bumps and lumps around the farm.
+As confidence grows, it's time to take the Land Rover (and everyone knows Landys are the best when it comes to off road jaunts) properly offroad to hit the bumps and lumps around the farm.
 With an instructor in the front passenger seat at all times, mini motoring fans will love the chance to tackle some proper 4x4 driving.

-The adventure continues with one very bizarre vehicle, the reverse steer Land Rovers.
+Then it’s Can-Am Traxters or the reverse steer Landy.
+The cool little Traxters look at bit like golf buggies that have been working out at the gym.
+They’re speedy, agile and great fun to drive.
+The reverse steer Land Rovers is just mad.
 Everything is back to front and it's all really confusing.
 A few stalls and wrong turns are obviously going to be par for the course with this one.

 • Available on selected weekdays during all school holidays, subject to availability